Why You Pay Inheritance Tax in the UK

 It’s essential to keep accurate records of these expenses and deductions to ensure the correct calculation of Inheritance Tax.

-By understanding how Inheritance Tax is calculated, individuals can better plan their estates to minimize tax liabilities and ensure more of their wealth is passed to their loved ones.
+By understanding how Inheritance Tax is calculated, individuals can better plan their estates to reduce tax liabilities and ensure more of their wealth is passed to their loved ones.

 Paying Inheritance Tax: The Process